-Puddletown’s lower elementary program is for children ages six through nine with plans to add upper elementary as our group grows.
-As in the primary classroom, a major component of Montessori elementary is the manipulation of concrete materials.
-However, as the child continues to progress from the physical act of addition, using beads or rods, she eventually leaves the need for concrete associations through gradually increasing levels of abstraction.
+Puddletown’s elementary program is for children ages six through twelve.
+As in the primary classroom, a major component of Montessori elementary is functional independence.
+The child continues to progress and increase levels of abstraction.

 At the elementary level, children receive lessons in a mixed-age grouping in an environment created to encourage exploration and research.
 They work with materials that emphasize reason, relationships, analysis and abstraction.
 The interests that each child develops from the group experience are the basis of the individual exploration and research that is an integral part of the curriculum.

 Students take ownership of their education process and cultivate personal responsibility for their learning as they keep a journal of their progress.
 They use this journal when they invite their parents and teacher to meetings about their progress throughout the year.

 Puddletown’s elementary program meets at the following times:

 - Early care 7:30 to 8:20 a.m. to a limited amount of children

 - After care 3:15 to 5:30 p.m. (drop-in may be available, depending on the student to teacher ratio).